davesteele/argparse_formatter/README.md

 Argparse Paragraph Formatter
 ============================

-This project is a Python module that provides an [**argparse**](https://docs.python.org/3/library/argparse.html) formatter that preserves paragraphs in help and epilog text.
+This project is a simple Python module that provides an [**argparse**](https://docs.python.org/3/library/argparse.html) formatter that preserves paragraphs in help and epilog text.